quarkusio/resteasy-reactive-testsuite/README.md

   - Java DB

-### Additional Java EE 8 CTS Requirements
+### Additional Jakarta EE 8 CTS Requirements

-In addition to the instructions and requirements described in this document, all Java EE 8 and Java EE 8 Web Profile implementations must also pass the standalone TCKs for the following technologies:
+In addition to the instructions and requirements described in this document, all Jakarta EE 8 and Jakarta EE 8 Web Profile implementations must also pass the standalone TCKs for the following technologies:

 * Contexts and Dependency Injection for Java 2.0 (JSR 365)